SquareGPS/navixy-api/docs/user-api/backend-api/websocket/subscription.md

 ### The "readings_batch" event subscription

-After subscribe on the "readings_batch", server will send the current readings of all non-blocked trackers to which the subscription made in one packet.
+After subscribing to "readings_batch", server will send the current readings of all non-blocked trackers included in the subscription in a single packet.
 Receiver must be able to parse data from different devices in this packet.
-After each period equal to `rate_limit`, the server will send a list of changed tracker readings in the [event message](./events.md#readings-batch-event).
+After each period equal to `rate_limit`, the server will send readings updates in the [event message](./events.md#readings-batch-event).

 ```json
 {